vineethkumarv/sv-wiki/Array.md

 * The default size of an un-initialized dynamic array is 0.
 * Dynamic arrays support all variable data types as element types, including arrays.
-* An out-of-bound access in a dynamic array leads to a run-time error.
+* An out-of-bound access in a dynamic array leads to a garbage value.

 **Dynamic Arrays Methods cheat sheet:**